stevenkaspar/preact-keystone-boilerplate/README.md

     bootstrap 4 (beta) is included and is ready to go with any custom component by using `import 'bootstrap'`

-- **knockout**
+- **preact**

-    KnockoutJS is included and is used to register components for simple modular development.
-No need for a .jsx editor or learning the beast that is Angular2 (I do like Angular but it is a discipline in itself)
+    Preact is included and is used to register components for simple modular development